Social Contribution Activities UBE Classical Concert

 UBE Classic Concert

-To improve the music culture of local communities and help nurture the next generation, we have invited the Japan Philharmonic Orchestra to perform at the Watanabe Memorial Hall in Ube, Yamaguchi every year since 2008.
+To improve the music culture of local communities and help nurture the next generation, UBE has invited the Japan Philharmonic Orchestra to perform a concert of classical music at the Watanabe Memorial Hall in Ube, Yamaguchi every year since 2008.

 photo